 Admittedly, it’s difficult to find bad gelato in Italy, they have practiced for eternities.
 And with that, they have developed the most delicious and unusual gusti – flavors.
 During this trip, I had my most unusual gelato at Corniglia in the Cinque Terre: Basil ice cream, topped with native olive oil.

 However, you can try gusti ranging from ordinary vanilla and chocolate to all kinds of exotic fruits at the Gelateria della Palma just a few steps from the Pantheon.
 At their parlor on Via della Maddalena, you can choose from 150 flavors!

 Sampling 150 flavors takes a little time.
 Therefore it’s very convenient that they are open every day from 8.30 a.m. to 12.30 a. m.

 Licking your gelato – quickly before it melts and drops on your light-colored summer dress walk eastwards to the Piazza Colonna.

-They call it like this for the Colonna di Marco Aurelio, a column erected in honor of the Roman emperor Marcus Aurelius.
+They call it this for the Colonna di Marco Aurelio, a column erected in honor of the Roman emperor Marcus Aurelius.

 This Doric column’s shaft is over 29 meters high.
 You can add 10 more meters for the pedestal.